tarashirvaikar/lab1/README.md

     them if you like, and click “Clone”.
 This should create a new PyCharm project and offer to open it for you.
 Say yes.

  4. You should now be able to run Python programs.
-Go to the Project pane, which should be open on the left side of the PyCharm window by default.
-(If it's not there, you can get to it with Ctrl-1 [Windows] or Cmd-1 [Mac].)
-Then navigate to the file `hello.py` (you may have to uncollapse the `lab1` directory first) and double click to open it in PyCharm's editor.
+PyCharm should display a list of files in the Project pane on the left side of the window by default.
+(If the Project pane isn’t there, you’ll have to open it.
+Press Ctrl-Tab to get a list of available windows and panes; then repeatedly release and press Tab, while keeping Ctrl down, to cycle through the options.)
+Using the Project pane, navigate to the file `hello.py` (you may have to uncollapse the `lab1` directory first) and double click to open it in PyCharm's editor.
 You should see a Python program that looks like this:

         #!/usr/bin/env python3